prashantgohel321/Linux-Administration-and-DBA/DBA/Backup and Restore/02_01 Practical.md

 ## Step 9: WAL Inclusion Requirement

 - WAL information must be present inside the backup.
-PostgreSQL needs WAL to recover crash‑state pages.
+PGSQL needs WAL to recover crash‑state pages.

 - If WAL is missing, the restored instance cannot rebuild consistency.